 The following is a list of programs available through the youth office of the Diocese of St. Augustine:

-Diocesan Youth Conference V
+Diocesan Youth Conference

-Hundreds of high school students from across the Diocese of St. Augustine come together for a weekend of music, faith, fellowship and fun.
+Hundreds of high school students from across the Diocese of St. Augustine come together in February for a weekend of music, faith, fellowship and fun.
 From skits to games, talks to prayer, sport to small groups, all culminating with Mass this will be one weekend to energize and revitalize your faith.

 To register, contact your parish youth minister.
 If your parish is not attending, please contact the diocesan office to be connected with a parish that is participating or for help putting a group together.

 Mpact – Middle School Service Day

 Middle school students from across the diocese come together for a day of service, music, faith, fellowship and fun.
 We offer young people the opportunity to see a larger church community from across the diocese working together in service to the local community and grow in fellowship together.